 Reboot - In Learning Lab, the Reboot button allows you to restart your Learning Lab machines if you need to for a lab, or if they are behaving slowly or might need a restart, just like a normal computer.

 Reset - In Learning Lab, Reset is the button you select if you made a mistake or want to start from scratch.
-When you "Reset" the environment, any work that you haven't saved on to your Classroom Virtual Desktop will be destroyed, be sure to transfer any files you need to keep.
+When you "Reset" the environment, any work that you haven't saved on to your Virtual Desktop will be destroyed, be sure to transfer any files you need to keep.

-Learning Lab - Virtual machines, or lab sets of virtual machines, available to learners via the Learning Lab interface in their Classroom Virtual Desktop.
+Learning Lab - Virtual machines, or lab sets of virtual machines, available to learners via the Learning Lab interface in their Virtual Desktop.
 (Formerly known as Sandbox.)

 Learning Lab Builder - An interface that allows faculty to create labs for their courses from customized nodes.